 In addition to the question of the generic identity of this species, Lombardo (2001) treated Pholidophorus oblongus Bellotti, 1857, and Pholidophorus curionii Haeckel, 1910 (in De Alessandri, 1910), as junior synonyms of Eoeugnathus bellottii.
 This view contradicts the opinion of previous reviewers who considered these nominal species as valid taxa (Deecke 1889; De Alessandri 1910).

-It is important to note that Haeckel (1849) proposed the name Palaeoniscus curionii for a taxon he intended to create, but this mention alone does not satisfy the requirements of the Code (ICZN Article 12.1) and, thus, the name is not available.
-In an unpublished work, Bellotti (1873) transferred the nominal species to the genus Pholidophorus, and subsequent authors listed the taxon as Pholidophorus curioni.
+It is important to note that Haeckel (1849) proposed the name Palaeoniscus curioni for a taxon he intended to create, but this mention alone does not satisfy the requirements of the Code (ICZN Article 12.1) and, thus, the name is not available.
+In an unpublished work, Bellotti (1873) transferred the nominal species to the genus Pholidophorus, and Bassani (1886) listed the taxon as Pholidophorus curioni.
 The first description and illustration of this species was published by De Alessandri (1910) and, since he explicitly acknowledges Heckel as the author of the species, according to the Code (ICZN Article 50.1.1), the nominal taxon takes authorship and date Pholidophorus curionii Heckel in De Alessandri, 1910.
 De Alessandri’s description of this species is based on a plaster copy of the holotype and a few other specimens, including the only exemplar in Rüppel’s collection (SMF) that Deecke (1889) referred to Ph. oblongus.

 The species Pholidophorus oblongus was first described but not figured by Bellotti (1857), based on a single specimen.
 Deecke’s (1889) contribution to the knowledge of this species is not based on the holotype, but a different specimen that De Alessandri later considered to be Ph. curionii (see previous paragraph).
 The most complete description of Ph. oblongus and the first illustration of its holotype is found in De Alessandri (1910).
 However, this latter description is not based solely on the holotype and differs from Belloti’s description in the number of fin rays in all fins, and the number of scales along the lateral line.
 It is not known whether these differences are due to a different evaluation of the holotype or to variations among the specimens De Alessandri referred to this species.